-Our Restructuring and Special Situations business is one of the world's leading advisors in restructurings and recapitalizations, both in and out of court, around the globe.
-We have been named IFR's Restructuring Advisor of the Year for three years running beginning in 2020 and are consistently ranked among the top three in announced global restructuring volume.
-With expertise in highly complex capital structure challenges, we advise companies, creditors and financial sponsors on liability managementand related capital raise transactions including exchanges, recapitalizations, reorganizations, debt repurchases and distressed mergers and acquisitions.
+Our Restructuring and Special Situations business is one of the world's leading advisors in financial restructuring and reorganization, liability management, distressed M&A and Chapter 11 matters.
+We have been named International Financing Review Restructuring Advisor of the Year for each of the past four years and are consistently ranked among the top three financial advisors in announced global restructuring volume.
+With expertise in highly complex capital structure challenges, we advise management teams, corporate boards, sponsors and creditors in situations where a company is experiencing financial distress.